 If you are a manufacturer that uses injection-molded plastics to apply textured design surfaces to products, you may only be able to afford a few stock designs, due to the high cost of tooling.
 This means you will have to use the same designs for your entire product line.

 Lehrmitt Associates, Inc. has taken advantage of the benefits of additive manufacturing to provide a solution.
-They developed Surface Skins that product developers can use to create a number of textured designs.
+They developed Surface Skins that product developers can use to create many textured designs.

 You no longer have to use the same designs for your entire product line.
 With additive manufacturing, you can add unique designs to your objects.
 Your options are now limitless.